Project-WikiGit/WikiGit/README.md

 ### Zero-barrier Crowdsourcing & Talent Recruitment

 In WikiGit, a user can choose to complete any task on the crowdsourcing platform as a freelancer and get paid, without asking for any authorization etc..
-This is the existing norm on crowdsourcing platforms, but what differentiates WikiGit is that it's project-centered rather than task-centered, meaning that the user can continue working on a particular project if they found it interesting, and even attempt to join the project team backed by all the reputation they earned through completing tasks.
-Coupled with the fact that users are incentivized to discover projects and freelance for them, the WikiGit ecosystem automatically pairs users with projects they would be interested in, which in turn solves the problem of finding talent for projects.
+This is the existing norm on crowdsourcing platforms, but what differentiates WikiGit is that WikiGit is project-oriented rather than task-oriented, meaning that the user can continue working on a particular project if they found it interesting, and even attempt to join the project team backed by all the reputation they earned through completing tasks. **Coupled with the fact that users are incentivized to discover projects and freelance for them (see *Contribution-based Fair Governance*, 3rd paragraph), the WikiGit ecosystem automatically pairs users with projects they would be interested in, which in turn solves the problem of finding talent for DASPs.**

 ### Transparent & Effective Coin Offerings